If you hunt big game, you need a backpack. We carried many over mountains and across fields to find the best hunting backpack on the market.

 After the kill, the built-in meat shelf supports big loads to haul out elk quarters.
 It’s also blaze orange, a small bit of added safety but the kind of detail hunters appreciate.

 Badlands also released its Vario system last year, another modular approach to developing a series of packs for one frame.
 GearJunkie contributor Jace Bauserman tested the Vario system and really liked it.
 From base frame to daypack to big ol’ multiday, Badlands has it all.

 And if something goes amiss?
 Well, this warranty spells it out well:

 We don’t care what happened, or whose fault it was, we will fix it for free forever.
 We could care less if you bought it at a garage sale or a gear swap, as long as it says Badlands, it’s covered.
 All we ask is that you use and abuse your pack as much as possible so we can learn how to make our products even better.

 Best Midprice Modular Hunting Frame Pack: Eberlestock Mainframe

-Users love the quality of this frame at a reasonable price of $190.
+Users love the quality of this frame.
 While not exactly light (the frame and belts weigh 4 pounds 5 ounces), it manages big loads with aplomb.
 The aluminum frame alone comes with several straps to hold quarters or other large items.